HannachiHassen/SDLC-Interview-Questions/README.md

 ## What is Validation
 Validation ensures that functionality, as defined in requirements, is the intended behavior of the product; validation typically involves actual testing and takes place after verifications are completed.

+## What is the difference between build and release
+Build: It is an installable software that is given to the testing team by the development team.
+Release: It is an installable software that is handed over to the customer by the tester or developer.

+## What is Quality
+Quality software is software that is reasonably bug-free, delivered on time and within budget, meets requirements and expectations and is maintainable

+## What is good code
+A good code is code that works, is free of bugs and is readable and maintainable.

+## What is good design
+Design could mean to many things, but often refers to functional design or internal design.
+Good functional design is indicated by software functionality can be traced back to customer and end-user requirements.
+Good internal design is indicated by software code whose overall structure is clear, understandable, easily modifiable and maintainable; is robust with sufficient error handling and status logging capability; and works correctly when implemented.

+## Why do you recommend that we test during the design phase?
+Because testing during the design phase can prevent defects later on.
+We recommend verifying three things...
+1. Verify the design is good, efficient, compact, testable and maintainable.
+2. Verify the design meets the requirements and is complete (specifies all relationships between modules, how to pass data, what happens in exceptional circumstances, starting state of each module and how to guarantee the state of each module).
+3. Verify the design incorporates enough memory, I/O devices and quick enough runtime for the final product.

+## What is software quality assurance
+Software Quality Assurance is oriented to *prevention*.
+It involves the entire software development process.
+Prevention is monitoring and improving the process, making sure any agreed-upon standards and procedures are followed and ensuring problems are found and dealt with.

+## What is quality assurance
+Quality Assurance ensures all parties concerned with the project adhere to the process and procedures, standards and templates and test readiness reviews.
+A lot will depend on team leads or managers, feedback to developers and communications among customers, managers and testers.

+## What is the difference between the QA and software testing
+The role of QA (Quality Assurance) is to monitor the quality of the "process" used to produce the software.
+While the software testing, is the process of ensuring the functionality of final product meets the user's requirement.

+## List out the roles of Software Quality Assurance engineer
+A software quality assurance engineer tasks may include following things amongst others
+1. Writing source code
+2. Software design
+3. Control of source code
+4. Reviewing code
+5. Change management
+6. Configuration management
+7. Integration of software
+8. Program testing
+9. Release management process

+## What makes a good test engineer
+Has a "test to break" attitude.
+1. Takes the point of view of the customer,
+2. Has a strong desire for quality,
+3. Has an attention to detail, He's also
+4. Tactful and diplomatic and
+5. Has good a communication skill, both oral and written.
+And he
+6. Has previous software development experience, too.

+## List out various tools required to support testing during development of the application
+To support testing during development of application following tools can be used:
+1. Test Management Tools: JIRA, Quality Center etc.
+2. Defect Management Tools: Test Director, Bugzilla
+3. Project Management Tools: SharePoint
+4. Automation Tools: RFT, QTP, and WinRunner, Selenium

 ## What is walkthrough
 A walkthrough is an informal meeting for evaluation or informational purposes.
 A walkthrough is also a process at an abstract level.
 It's the process of inspecting software code by following paths through the code (as determined by input conditions and choices made along the way).
 The purpose of code walkthroughs is to ensure the code fits the purpose.
 Walkthroughs also offer opportunities to assess an individual's or team's competency.

-## What is Quality
-Quality software is software that is reasonably bug-free, delivered on time and within budget, meets requirements and expectations and is maintainable

-## What is good code?
-A good code is code that works, is free of bugs and is readable and maintainable.

-## What is good design?
-Design could mean to many things, but often refers to functional design or internal design.
-Good functional design is indicated by software functionality can be traced back to customer and end-user requirements.
-Good internal design is indicated by software code whose overall structure is clear, understandable, easily modifiable and maintainable; is robust with sufficient error handling and status logging capability; and works correctly when implemented.

-## What is software life cycle?
+## What is software life cycle
 Software life cycle begins when a software product is first conceived and ends when it is no longer in use.
 It includes phases like initial concept, requirements analysis, functional design, internal design, documentation planning, test planning, coding, document preparation, integration, testing, maintenance, updates, re-testing and phase-out.

 ## What is the role of documentation in QA